-Eros is the fascinating element of philosophy that depicts love and desire amongst humans.

-81. The concrete observation is realised, in the attachment of the discrepancy.
+81. The concrete observation is realised, in the attachment of the discrepancy of the argument.

-82. The construct of acrasia is predicated, on the imperfect state of the mind.
+82. The valid construct of acrasia is predicated, on the imperfect state of the mind.

 83. Why we succumb to the weakness of the body is thus discovered, in the weakness of the mind.

-84. A weak mind is the obvious reason of the acrasial effect we experiment.
+84. A weak mind is the obvious reason of the acrasial effect we experiment, at intermittent intervals.

 85. To be candid and succinct, people are by human nature a representation of imperfection.

 86. This implies the notion that, we are imperfect beings, within a state of absolute imperfection.